gotuna/docs/content/docs/basics/middlewares.md

 toc: true
 ---

-Middlewares are small pieces of code which take one request, do something with it, and pass it down to another middleware or the final handler.
+Middlewares are small pieces of code that take one request, do something with it, and pass it down to another middleware or the final handler.
-Some common use cases for middleware are request logging or header manipulation.
+Some common use-cases for middleware are request logging or header manipulation.
 All middlewares have the common gorilla signature `mux.MiddlewareFunc`

 ## Attaching middlewares